This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any and all hype.

 Now, I’ve seen the light.
 This chocolate cake recipe can make a from-scratch cake believer out of anyone.

 In fact, this is the exact same chocolate cake recipe that I used to make every single chocolate cake and variation thereof sold in the Sweet Bytes bakery!
+I even made chocolate wedding cakes and chocolate groom’s cakes using this from scratch recipe!

 Ready to bake?